deadone/AutoWifi/README.md

 I made it to simplify a project, so I'm sure it has flaws.<br>
 Im just trying to share it with my friends.<br><br>
 Tested and created on Kali<br>
-Can only be used in a VM if you're using a USB adapter you can passthrough.
+Can only be used in a VM if you're using a USB adapter you can passthrough.<BR>
-REQUIRES A WIRELESS CARD OR ADAPTER
+<b>REQUIRES A WIRELESS CARD OR ADAPTER</b>

 <b>To download and install type:</b><br>
 <i>Install script uses apt, Kali/Debian systems only</i> <br>